springload/awesome-wagtail/README.md

 ### Showcases

-- [Made with Wagtail](http://madewithwagtail.org/) - A showcase of sites and apps made with Wagtail CMS
+- [Made with Wagtail](http://madewithwagtail.org/) - A showcase of sites and apps made with Wagtail CMS.
 - [Contributed apps and website code](https://github.com/torchbox/wagtail/wiki/Contributed-apps-and-website-code) - A provisional directory of third-party contributed Wagtail websites and apps.

 ## Community